abinit/abipy/docs/scripts_howto.rst

     abidoc.py man ecut

-to print to terminal the official documentation for the ``ecut`` variable.
+to print the official documentation for the ``ecut`` variable to the terminal.

 To list all the variables depending on the ``natom`` dimension, use::